-Intense exercise without a thorough warm-up is recipe for injury.
-The best athletes use the warm-up to prepare mind & body, address weak points, and rev-up the nervous system.
+Intense exercise without a thorough warm-up is a recipe for injury.
+The best athletes use the warm-up to prepare mind & body, address weak points, and rev up the nervous system.
 Focus on dynamic exercises that activate key muscles such used in activity while emphasizing proper positioning and core engagement.

 Your warm-up doesn’t need to be complicated, but it can’t be neglected.